 BMW Australia has confirmed the iX will be available in the second half of 2021.

-The iX3 will arrive in Australia mid-2021, bringing an 80kWh electric powertrain to the tune of 210kW and 400Nm and a 6.8-second 0-100km/h sprint.
+The iX3 will arrive in Australia mid-2021 (and orders are being taken now), bringing an 80kWh electric powertrain to the tune of 210kW and 400Nm and a 6.8-second 0-100km/h sprint.
 BMW says it’ll provide an impressive 460km range, as determined on a WLTP test cycle.
 Using fast-charging, the iX3 is capable of receiving 80 percent charge in 34 minutes.

 The 80kWh battery sends power to a single motor at the rear axle for exclusively rear-wheel drive.
 It's a different approach to some of its competitors, which use multiple motors for all-wheel-drive.